HsiaoChungYen/Application-of-Deep-Learning-in-Image-Processing/README.md

 # Application-of-Deep-Learning-in-Image-Processing

 ## Preface
-1) Introduce the structure and innovation of the network
+* Introduce the structure and innovation of the network
-2) Use Pytorch to build and train the network
+* Use Pytorch to build and train the network

 ## Tutorial directory, click to jump to the corresponding video (it will be added later according to the learning content)

 * Image classification
   * LeNet
+  * AlexNet
+  * VggNet

 * Object Detection